First Resolution of Microlensed Images of a Binary-Lens Event: Observations and Data Reduction

 \subsection{Interferometric Data}

-We observed ASASSN-22av with the VLTI GRAVITY instrument \citep{gravity2017} on the four nights of 21, 22, 24, and 25 January 2022.
-The observations were executed with the single-field on-axis mode at medium-resolution ($R=\lambda / \Delta \lambda \simeq 500)$.
-We use all data except those on 2022/01/21 when there was significant flux loss in UT2 and poor fringe-tracking performance.
-The remaining three nights of data are reduced with the standard GRAVITY pipeline (version 1.6.6), and there are 2, 4, and 2 exposures in the nights of 22, 24 and 25, respectively.
+We observed ASASSN-22av with the GRAVITY instrument \citep{gravity2017} and four 8 m Unit Telescopes (UTs) on the four nights of 2022 January 21, 22, 24, and 25.
+The observations were executed with the single-field on-axis mode at medium resolution ($R=\lambda / \Delta \lambda \simeq 500)$.
+We use all data except those on 2022 January 21, when there was significant flux loss in UT2 and poor fringe-tracking performance.
+The remaining three nights of data are reduced with the standard GRAVITY pipeline (version 1.6.6), and there are two, four, and two exposures on the nights of 22, 24, and 25, respectively.
 Throughout this paper, we refer to these three nights as Nights 1, 2, and 3, respectively.
 We first use the Python script \texttt{run\_gravi\_reduced.py} to reduce the raw data up to the application of the pixel-to-visibility matrix (P2VM).
 The default options are used except for adopting \texttt{--gravity\_vis.output-phase-sc=SELF\_VISPHI} to calculate the internal differential phase between each spectral channel.
-The pipeline performed the bias and sky subtraction, flat fielding, wavelength calibration, and spectral extraction.
-Application of the P2VM converts the pixel detector counts into complex visibilities, taking into account all instrumental effects, including relative throughput, coherence, phase shift, and cross-talk.
-The dark, bad pixel, flat field, wavelength calibration, and P2VM matrix data are reduced from the daily calibration data obtained close in time to our observations.
-We then use \texttt{run\_gravi\_trend.py} to calibrate the closure phase with the calibrator observation of HD134122 next to the science target observations.
+The pipeline performed the bias and sky subtraction, flat-fielding, wavelength calibration, and spectral extraction.
+Application of the P2VM converts the pixel detector counts into complex visibilities, taking into account all instrumental effects, including relative throughput, coherence, phase shift, and crosstalk.
+The dark, bad-pixel, flat-field, wavelength calibration, and P2VM matrix data are reduced from the daily calibration data obtained close in time to our observations.
+We then use \texttt{run\_gravi\_trend.py} to calibrate the closure phase with the calibrator observation of HD 134122 next to the science target observations.